jashkenas/underscore/README.md

 ###  What to Use underscore.js for and When to Use It
 * Since not all new JavaScript functionality is available in all browsers, underscore.js will make your code work across all browsers.
 * Keep performance as optimal as possible.
-* Avoid repetiting yourself in complex code.
+* Avoid repeating yourself when writing routine functionality.

 For Docs, License, Tests, and pre-packed downloads, see: http://underscorejs.org